fstark/macflim/README.md

 on their beautiful internal back and white 512x342 display.

-Some other macs may work, but probably won't.
+Some other macs may work in the future, but for now probably won't.

 ## What is in the repository?